-This difference in the behaviour of the material is based on their elastic and plastic nature.
+This difference in the behaviour of the materials is based on their elastic and plastic nature.
 The rubber band has high elasticity.
 Elasticity is the ability of a body to resist any permanent changes to it when stress is applied.
 The body regains its original shape and size when stress application ceases.

-Important Points on Elastic Behaviour Of Solids
+Important Points on Elastic Behaviour of Solids

 - An elastic body is one that regains its original shape and size when deforming forces are removed

 - A plastic body is one that succumbs to deforming forces (however small) and cannot return to its original shape and size

 - Elasticity is the property of a body to regain its original shape and size when deforming forces are removed.
 It exhibits an opposition to change.

 Frequently Asked Questions – FAQs

 When we stretch a slingshot, the force we applied allowed it to stretch, but when we removed the force, the deformation reverted to its original shape.
 This property is known as elasticity.